MRF: From selling Balloons on the streets to becoming a Tyre Giant

 Dunlop massively dominated the market share and restricted entries for new companies such as MRF.

-India very recently gained its independence and political leaders were keen to promote Indian companies, especially in the rubber industry which encouraged MRF even more.
-The government intervention ensured fair competition and MRF began to compete fiercely even for government contracts.
+India very recently gained its independence, and political leaders were keen to promote Indian companies, especially in the rubber industry, which encouraged MRF even more.
+The government intervention ensured fair competition, and MRF began to compete fiercely, even for government contracts.

 Decades passed since a young man named K.M Mammen Mappillai sold balloons on the streets of Madras, Fast forward to the year 1963 his company MRF was in the hall of fame.

-The Cut Throat Marketing
+The Cut Throat Marketing of MRF Tyres

 MRF was becoming big, Mammen wanted it to be bigger.
 Till now the company remained a B2B player and still, it was not strong in OEM when it came to the auto industry, OEM means original equipment manufacturer.
 In the automobile industry, OEM’s are companies that manufacture goods used in the production process of an automobile.
 OEM's rarely used tyres of MRF.
 To become bigger Mammen had one shot and that was, The retail segment, which means us.

-Mammen wanted to be the top player in replacement demand, that is when a tyre is changed by the retailer, they chose nothing but MRF as a replacement and for that, he had to let people know what MRF was, the company had to connect to the masses.
+Mammen wanted to be the top player in replacement demand; that is when a tyre is changed by the retailer, they chose nothing but MRF as a replacement and for that, he had to let people know what MRF was, the company had to connect to the masses.

-Back in the 60s, Mammen had already managed to make a mark in India’s retail tyre segment and this was the time to go international.
-Once dominated by the US multinationals such as Dunlop & Goodyear, MRF now became the first company in India to export tyres to the USA in 1967.
-By the early ’70s, the company had opened various plants in different locations in India.
-In the year 1973, MRF became India’s first company to manufacture & market Nylon passenger car tyres commercially.
+Back in the 60s, Mammen had already managed to make a mark in India's retail tyre segment, and this was the time to go international.
+Once dominated by US multinationals such as Dunlop & Goodyear, MRF now became the first company in India to export tyres to the USA in 1967.
+By the early '70s, the company had opened various plants in different locations in India.
+In the year 1973, MRF became India's first company to manufacture & market Nylon passenger car tyres commercially.

 Do you remember that cricket bat with MRF written on it?
-From Tendulkar to Dhoni, each one of them has made that bat iconic.
+From Sachin Tendulkar to MS Dhoni, each one of them has made that bat iconic.
 To be honest, at some point, we all thought that MRF was a cricket bat-making company.

 Not only cricket, but the company also brought a boxing Championship to India, the first of its kind, with 39 countries participating.
 By the late '90s, MRF began manufacturing F3 racing cars.

 So many ventures under sports, right?
 Signifying strength & power like an MRF tyre.
-Who would have thought a simple Tyre could be branded in a way that people could actually connect with it.
+Who would have thought a simple Tyre could be branded in a way that people could actually connect with it?

-By 1997 the first tyre store of MRF was inaugurated.
-Fast forward to 2007, when MRF made a turnover of $1 Billion, followed by a turnover of $2 Billion in the year 2011.
-The list goes on & on.
+By 1997, the first tyre store of MRF had been inaugurated.
+Fast forward to 2007, when MRF made a turnover of $1 billion (₹8,300 crore), followed by a turnover of $2 Billion (₹16,600 crore) in the year 2011.
+And the rest is history!

 The Bottom Line